 - Maximize your time and fit in a trip to both Santa Margherita Ligure AND Portofino before heading back to Genoa at the end of the day > reserve your places now!

 Day Trip to Cinque Terre from Genoa

-There are five villages that make up Cinque Terre and it’s easy to visit them as a day trip from Genoa.
+There are five villages that make up Cinque Terre and it’s easy to visit them on a day trip from Genoa.
 The five villages of the Cinque Terre are Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso.

-The easiest way to visit the Cinque Terre from Genoa is to take a private trip with a driver – this way you’ll be able to spot all the churches, vineyards and castles as you go and set your own agenda.
+The easiest way to visit the Cinque Terre from Genoa is to take a private trip with a driver – this way you’ll be able to spot all the churches, vineyards, and castles as you go and set your own agenda.
 Want a stop for lunch?
 Or a coffee or a glass of prosecco?

 - Visit THE most stunning villages of the Cinque Terre as a day trip from Genoa – reserve your spaces now!

 Take a Hiking Day Trip Above Cinque Terre from Genoa

 The villages of the Cinque Terre and the landscape aren’t just about taking photos of the gloriously colored houses, although we seriously recommend that!
 Take a day trip from Genoa with a difference and join local experts off the beaten track.
 Hike high above the Cinque Terre and get great views, a seriously deep understanding of the landscape, and local knowledge.
 You’ll walk through vineyards, pine forests, and rural villages.
 This is a great opportunity to take a very different day trip to Genoa.